-Parler CEO John Matze Announces His Termination
+Parler CEO John Matze announces his termination

 “Over the past several weeks, we’ve reported 98 examples to Parler of posts that clearly encourage and incite violence,” Amazon told a representative from Parler in January, in an email obtained by The Epoch Times.

-Parler has been offline since, and its efforts to relaunch before February was stalled due to reasons unknown.
+Parler has been offline since.
+Its efforts to relaunch before February were not successful due to reasons unknown.

+Parler sued Amazon on Jan.
+11 and demanded that Amazon restore its web hosting services.
+U.S. District Judge Barbara Rothstein on Jan.
+21 rejected Parler’s request.

 Matze previously told The Epoch Times in mid-January that his company’s terms of service were approved by Apple, Amazon, and Google.